Libera-Chat/curite/README.md

 The included configuration and [Tera](https://keats.github.io/tera/docs/) templates are used for Libera.Chat, but they can be adapted for any IRC network using Atheme services.
-The configuration can be reloaded by sending SIGHUP to a running instance of `curite`.

 * `listen`: The path to the Unix socket that `curite` will listen on.
 * `xmlrpc`: The URL of Atheme's XMLRPC endpoint.